 As evidenced by the rise and rise of Kickstarter- and Patreon-based ventures, altruism is, if unpredictable, a pretty effective revenue model by itself.
 Relying on the donations of regular users is a common revenue model for nonprofits, online media (i.e., YouTubers) and independent news outlets.

 A donation page for independent blog “With a Terrible Fate,” showcasing its basic donation tier.

 Companies operating with this revenue model can incentivize donations by offering exclusive content for donations or by offering donation plans in tiers, allowing the companies to enjoy a small recurring revenue stream.

+What is affiliate marketing?
 This new, popular model works by promoting referral links to relevant products and collecting commission on any subsequent sales of those products.
 Leverage your product’s synergy with another product in an adjacent space and you both stand to gain.

 The affiliate model can be as simple as including in an article an outlink to a book or other product mentioned or offering your customers specialized recommendations relative to purchase history (again, Amazon is a master of this art).
 Some companies, such as Etsy, even have a specific program for their affiliates, where other companies can earn a commission on qualifying sales that result from featuring links to Etsy products and services.

 The affiliate revenue model is increasingly popular, owing to the way it dovetails effectively with other revenue models, particularly ad-based models.

 Applicable mainly to sellers or marketplace-oriented companies, the arbitrage revenue model uses the price difference in two different markets of the same good/service to make a profit.
 You buy in one market (a security/currency/commodity) and simultaneously sell in another market, at a higher price, what you just bought, pocketing the temporary price difference.